beck1888/blib/README.md

 1. **Cursor**

+    Showing and hiding the cursor can be useful to enforce certain terminal styles.

     1. *show*: Makes the system cursor appear in the standard output
     2. *hide*: Makes the system cursor hide in the standard output

 2. **Spinner**

+    The spinner (as seen in similar functionality in tools like npm) is a great way to show your users that a task is working, but may take a while to complete.

     The spinner can be accessed using a `with` block like this: